aqscithe/Latios-Framework-Add-Ons/AddOns/FlowFieldNavigation/README.md

 ## Debug

-You can display the grid and direction vectors using `FlowFieldDebug.DrawCells(Field field, Flow flow, JobHandle inputDeps)`.
+You can display direction vectors using `FlowFieldDebug.DrawCells(Field field, Flow flow, JobHandle inputDeps)`.
 Keep in mind that you will most likely need to run the project with the command line argument `-debug-line-buffer-size X`, where X can be as big as 100k+, depending on the size of your grid.

 ## Limitations

-It is not recommended to use agents larger than 2x2 grid cells.

-## Known Issue

 At the moment, agent directions and FlowField calculations only work for xz world axes.